2013 Major League Baseball postseason: (2) Atlanta Braves vs. (3) Los Angeles Dodgers

 This was the second postseason meeting between the Dodgers and Braves.
 They previously met in the NLDS in 1996, which the Braves won in a sweep before falling in the World Series.
 The Dodgers defeated the Braves in four games to advance to the NLCS for the third time in five years.

 Clayton Kershaw out-dueled Kris Medlen as the Dodgers stole Game 1 in Atlanta.
 The Braves evened the series in Game 2 as closer Craig Kimbrel held off a rally by the Dodgers.
 Game 2 was the last postseason game ever played at Turner Field.
 When the series shifted to Los Angeles, Carl Crawford and Juan Uribe both hit three-run home runs as the Dodgers blew out the Braves to regain the series lead.
 Brian Wilson and closer Kenley Jansen would lead the Dodgers to victory in Game 4.

-The Braves and Dodgers would meet again three more times in the postseason - in the NLDS in 2018, and the NLCS in 2020 and 2021, with the Dodgers winning the former two and the Braves winning the latter series.
+The Braves and Dodgers would meet again three more times in the postseason - in the NLDS in 2018, and the NLCS in 2020 and 2021, with the Dodgers winning the former two and the Braves winning the latter series en route to a World Series title.